Q: Why do you require 20% of the letter fee before the letter is completed?

 Q: Does a Doctor sign my letter?

 A: Who signs your letter depends on who writes the letter.
-Our general medicine letters are written by one of our PA’s, our audiology letters are written by our audiologist, our podiatry letters are written by our podiatrist, and our psychiatric letters are written by our psychiatrist.
+Our general medicine letters are written by one of our PAs, NP, or our MD, our audiology letters are written by our audiologist, our podiatry letters are written by our podiatrist, and our psychiatric letters are written by our psychiatrist (MD).

 Q: Do you offer refunds for negative findings or not being able to write a positive letter?